Azure/AppService/_posts/2020-04-01-Robust Apps for the cloud.md

 Deploying your application to a non-production slot has the following benefits:

-- You can validate app changes in a staging deployment slot before swapping it with the production slot.
+- You can validate app changes in a staging environment before swapping it into the production slot.
-- Deploying an app to a slot first and swapping it into production makes sure that all instances of the slot are warmed up before being swapped into production.
+- Deploying an app to a slot first and swapping it into production makes sure that all instances of the staging slot are warmed up before swapping into production.
 This eliminates downtime when you deploy your app.
 The traffic redirection is seamless, and no requests are dropped because of swap operations.
-You can automate this entire workflow by configuring auto swap when pre-swap validation isn't needed.
+You can automate this entire workflow by configuring auto swap.
 - After a swap, the slot with previously staged app now has the previous production app.
 If the changes swapped into the production slot aren't as you expect, you can perform the same swap immediately to get your "last known good site" back.

 ![slots]({{site.baseurl}}/media/2020/04/slots.jpg)